What Do Elementary School Teacher Do?

-Elementary School Teacher Example Teach students basic academic, social, and other formative skills in public or private schools at the elementary level.
+Elementary School Teacher Definition Teach students basic academic, social, and other formative skills in public or private schools at the elementary level.

 - Organize and lead activities designed to promote physical, mental, and social development, such as games, arts and crafts, music, and storytelling.